 It happens to the best of us.
-We get busy, we set our sights on someone else, or we simply forget—whatever the reason might be (or lack thereof), we find ourselves faced with the cold hard truth: We've ghosted someone.
+We get busy, we set our sights on someone else, or we simply forget.
+Whatever the reason (or lack thereof), we find ourselves faced with the unpleasant truth: We've ghosted someone.
 It's not a proud moment.
-No one actually enjoys knowing that they've left someone hanging—and potentially feeling miserable—whether on purpose or not.
+No one enjoys leaving someone hanging, whether on purpose or not.

-It's easy to blame our short attention span on the overwhelming number of fish in the sea (or in this case, dating apps); on today's casual dating culture, where the word "official" is scarier than going shark diving without the cage; or on the assumption that if the other person wasn't ghosting you as well, they would have texted.
-But Joanne Davila, PhD and author of The Thinking Girl's Guide to the Right Guy, has another theory: We actually ghost because of our own fears and insecurities—neither trait being particularly appealing or sexy.
+In the world of casual relationships, we often get wrapped up with people we're not officially dating.
+It's easy to blame our short attention spans on the overwhelming number of fish in the sea—or in this case, dating apps—but there's more to these non-exclusive relationships under the surface.
+Joanne Davila, Ph.D., author of The Thinking Girl's Guide to the Right Guy, has another theory: We ghost partners because of our own fears and insecurities (and neither trait is particularly appealing or sexy).

-In the interest of becoming slightly more evolved beings who are actually able to communicate like real adults, we tapped the relationship expert to give us a how-to guide to breaking up—when you've never actually been official, that is.
+In the interest of becoming more-evolved beings who can communicate like adults, we tapped the relationship expert to give us a how-to guide to breaking up when you've never been official.
 Do three dates warrant a breakup?
-How do you tell someone you're just not that interested?
-What do you actually say to someone you're trying to let go easily?
-Let's vow to avoid ghosting—or its ugly cousin, the casual slow fade (which, let's be honest, is even worse)—once and for all.
-It's time to fight the fear (of breaking up) and do it anyway.
+What do you say to someone you're trying to let down easily?
+Let's vow to avoid ghosting—or its ugly cousin, the casual slow fade—once and for all.

 Consider the Relationship

-How you approach a breakup should directly correlate to the length of the relationship and its intensity.
-For instance, it might be acceptable to break things off over text message after two dates, but certainly not after two years.
-"The longer you've been in a relationship, the more you should do it in-person," says Davila.
-"In the same vein, the more intense the feelings, the more you owe it to someone to be clear about the breakup—if not in person, then certainly with some elaboration about what changed.
-I would say 10 dates may start to approximate a real relationship that requires a legitimate breakup.
-After one date, you really don't owe anyone anything—unless you've foolishly professed your love or made some type of promise—which you should never do!"
-So while you may not need to sit someone down for the talk before the tenth date, there are some things you can do to let someone know where you stand.
+Is it okay to ghost after one date?
+Even if you've only met once, it's still important to consider the other person's feelings.
+How you approach a breakup should correlate to the relationship's length and intensity.
+It might be acceptable to end things over text message after two dates, but certainly not after two years.
+"The longer you've been in a relationship, the more you should do it in person," says Davila.
+"In the same vein, the more intense the feelings, the more you owe it to someone to be clear—if not in person, then certainly with elaboration about what changed.
+10 dates may start to approximate a real relationship that requires a legitimate breakup."
+If you're not feeling any sparks yet, try not to put it off too long.
+There's no benefit in leading someone on.

 Don't Frame It as a Breakup

-One common concern of people breaking things off after just a couple of dates is the fear of coming across as presumptuous—how do you know that they're actually interested and not in the process of ghosting you themselves?
+One concern of breaking things off after a few dates is the fear of seeming presumptuous.
+You can still have a relationship if you're not dating.
+How do you know they're actually interested?
 "It doesn't have to be framed as a breakup," says Davila.
-"It can be something more like, 'I've enjoyed hanging out with you, but I'm realizing that it's not what I want going forward.
-I don't know if you feel the same way, but I figured I'd let you know so that we can both move on.'"
+"It can be something more like, 'I've enjoyed hanging out with you, but I'm realizing it's not what I want going forward.
+I don't know if you feel the same way, but I figured I'd let you know so we can both move on.'"

-When in doubt, a short casual text is better than nothing at all.
-"The issue about coming across as presumptuous is understandable, but the worst that can happen is a bit of embarrassment, which you have to be willing to deal with in the dating world."
-In other words, even if you run the risk of breaking up with someone who's already uninterested, at least you can be the bigger person and be honest.
-As a certain someone would say: "When they go low, we go high."
+When in doubt, a casual text is better than nothing at all.
+"The worst that can happen is a bit of embarrassment, which you have to be willing to deal with in the dating world."
+Even if they're also uninterested, at least you can be the bigger person and approach it honestly.
+As Michelle Obama would say: "When they go low, we go high."